U.S. WW2 Airborne Infantry (Paratrooper) Weapons (1941-1945)

-The paratrooper came into his own during the fighting of World War 2 (1939-1945) and were used by all sides of the conflict to take key positions by surprise.
+The American paratrooper became a critical component of Allied success during World War 2 - made possible in part by the tools available to him.The paratrooper came into his own during the fighting of World War 2 (1939-1945) and were used by all sides of the conflict to take key positions by surprise.
 This class of infantry posed some problems for warplanners for they needed to be lightly armed due to their limited carrying capacity yet still hold enough firepower to overtake enemies.
 As such, various solutions were engineered throughout the war to supply airborne infantry with capable weapons in which to take the fight to the enemy, capture terrain, and hold out for the arrival of the main fighting force.
 Airborne elements were key to the early German invasions across Europe, in the Normandy landings, and during the famous 'Bridge Too Far' campaign.

-There are a total of 11 WW2 U.S. Airborne Infantry (Paratrooper) Weapons (1941-1945) in the Military Factory.
+There are a total of 11 U.S. WW2 Airborne Infantry (Paratrooper) Weapons (1941-1945) in the Military Factory.
 Entries are listed below in alphanumeric order (1-to-Z).
 Flag images indicative of country of origin and not necessarily the primary operator.

 The Browning M1919 air-cooled machine gun continued the stellar Browning legacy as a reliable battlefield weapon.

 The Colt M1911A1 is regarded by many as the most successful semi-automatic pistol design of her time - seeing consistent action in a plethora of conflicts during the 1900s.

 The United States Army enjoyed considerable success with its simplistic Bazooka rocket launcher series.